Moiz-coder-dev/Trafic-management-system/README.md

 # Trafic-management-system

-Sure, here is a formatted report suitable for inclusion in a GitHub repository README file, detailing the C++ traffic control system code:

 Traffic Control System
 This repository contains a C++ console application that implements a traffic control system with AI capabilities for vehicle registration, data storage, and various vehicle-related operations.